Who can attend our courses?

 What happens once I have booked onto a course?

-We will email you a receipt soon after payment has been received and processed.
-Approximately 1 week before the course, an information pack will be emailed to you, which contains details of the training location, timetable and general advice.
+We will email you a receipt soon after payment has been received and processed, the email will also contain details of the training location, timetable and general advice.
 It would be advisable to ensure that your email account accepts emails from our computers.

 Why haven’t I received an email from you yet?